 Where to learn more and stay informed

 This brief online guide to Hadoop was intended to be informative and accurate, but not comprehensive.
-It doesn’t pretend to teach you everything you need to know about Hadoop, but does highlight what you need to know and where you can go to learn more.
+It doesn’t claim to teach you everything you need to know about Hadoop, but does highlight what you need to know and where you can go to learn more.
 There are many excellent resources for learning more about Hadoop technology and how to use it.
 Some of the most credible and informative sources are highlighted in this section.

 Must-read Hadoop books